3.3 Supported Lodgings

 The Panel makes recommendations which will be recorded in Panel Minutes to be signed by the Chair.
 Panel minutes must record whether or not applicants are suitable to act as lodging providers and the terms on which approval is given.

-Following the panel a decision record will be signed by the Service Manager.
+Following the panel a decision record will be signed by the Authorised Decision Maker.

 If not approved, or if the terms of approval are not as the applicants wanted, the applicants must be visited by the Worker and the reasons discussed with them.
 They must also be written to by the Panel Chair.
 This letter will state why the panel decided against approval.

-- Support will be provided to accommodation providers by way of regular, individual supervision, support meetings, any additional support provided on a needs basis.
+Support will be provided to accommodation providers by way of regular, individual supervision, support meetings, any additional support provided on a needs basis.
 Levels of support are as follows high, medium and low.

 The Worker will have supervision sessions with the providers and use a Supervision form.